-The team at Levitt Robinson Solicitors running the Class Action is led by Senior Partner, Stewart Levitt, and includes Brett Imlay (Special Counsel), Atanaan Ilango (Senior Associate), Jem Punthakey (Associate), Tasahra Christian (Solicitor) and Georgina Hatch (Solicitor).
+The team at Levitt Robinson Solicitors running the Class Action is led by Senior Partner, Stewart Levitt, and includes Brett Imlay (Special Counsel), Jem Punthakey (Senior Associate), Chris D’Netto (Solicitor), George Comino (Solicitor) and, Maureen Oraha (Solicitor).

-Mr David Pritchard SC (3 St James Hall, Sydney) has agreed to lead barristers Philip Tucker (Northbank Chambers, Brisbane), Gerald Ng (7 Wentworth Selborne Chambers, Sydney) and Nathan Li (7 Wentworth Selborne Chambers, Sydney) – for the Applicants and Group Members.
+Mr David Pritchard SC (3 St James Hall, Sydney) has agreed to lead barristers Philip Tucker (Northbank Chambers, Brisbane), Gerald Ng (7 Wentworth Selborne Chambers, Sydney), Julian Zmood (8 Wentworth Chambers), and Nathan Li (7 Wentworth Selborne Chambers, Sydney) and Ahmed Rizk (8 Wentworth Chambers) – for the Applicants and Group Members.
 We also have access to the resources of other eminent Counsel in Sydney and Melbourne, to consult on specific matters arising in the proceedings.

 Get In Touch